 What is Dormant Seeding?

-Dormant seeding is the collective term for overseeding lawns in late fall to early spring, when soil temperatures are too cold to allow grass seed to germinate.
+Dormant seeding is the collective term for overseeding lawns in late fall and winter, when soil temperatures are too cold to allow grass seed to germinate.
 In the mid-west, the opportunity for dormant seeding is best from mid-November through early March, while soil temperatures remain below 50 degrees.